How I creatively tackled the long AI response latency

 Reflection

-Utilizing my visualization skills to enhance cross-functional collaboration
+Utilizing visualization skills to enhance cross-functional collaboration

 I initially created the loading timeline just for myself to understand the complex backend process.
 However, I soon discovered it was incredibly helpful for the PM and engineers to clarify loading times and communicate with the squads we depended on.
 As a designer, I once associated visualization only with wireframes, prototypes, and user flows.
 In reality, my true superpower goes far beyond these artifacts.